 The Rodman Reservoir at sunrise.
-State officials now are considering whether to repair the dam that creates the reservoir or destroy it to restore the Ocklawaha River.
+Florida TaxWatch recommends the Legislature appropriate $28.5 million to destroy the dam and restore the river’s natural flow.
 Credit: William Garrett via Wikimedia Commons

 Do you play the lottery?
 I’ve been known to purchase a ticket or two when the payoff gets enough zeroes.
 The fact that I am still writing for a living should tell you how good I am at picking numbers.

 Once, I ducked into Publix to purchase a Powerball ticket and discovered a knot of people around a well-tanned, white-haired customer.
 It was former Gov. Charlie Crist in a blue blazer, silk tie, and tassel loafers, waiting his turn to wager a couple of bucks.

 “You can’t win if you don’t play,” he explained.
 (The fact that he became a congressman and is now running for governor again suggests he didn’t hit the jackpot, either.)

 I think a similar give-it-a-shot spirit is driving a group of 60 civic and environmental groups working together under the name Free the Ocklawaha River Coalition.
 Like those of us who regularly queue up for lottery tickets, they have played and lost repeatedly — yet here they are in line again, ready to try their luck one more time.

 “I’m hoping for the best,” Margaret Spontak, who chairs the group, told me this week.